Level 4, 18 North Tce, Adelaide SA

 The final stage involves meeting with your surgeon’s personal assistant.
 You will be given an in-depth quote, including the surgeon, hospital and anaesthetist fees, along with some take home information on your procedure.

 There is a lot of information to take in after your first consultation.
-We encourage our patients to go home and discuss their procedure with loved ones and come back for a second visit.
-We find our patients almost always come back with additional questions they hadn’t previously thought of, and this second visit allows you to go into your surgery feeling confident and fully informed about your procedure.
+We encourage patients to go home and discuss their procedure with loved ones and come back for a second visit.
+We find patients almost always come back with additional questions they hadn’t previously thought of, and this second visit allows you to go into your surgery feeling confident and fully informed about your procedure.
 We recommend that you allow an hour for this consultation.
 Please keep this in mind when organising parking so that you don’t feel the need to rush.

 Before Your Procedure